What are parental controls?

 When setting up the phone you will need to activate a Google account on the handset.
 You can use your own Google account or create/use the account of your child.
 You will be enabling a PIN on the handset that you will be using to set parental controls.

-- You can now set restrictions for “Apps & games”, “Films”, “TV”, “Magazines” and “Music” all of which are accessed via the Play Store
+- Set any restrictions for apps and games, films, TV, magazines, and music, all of which are accessed via the Play Store.

-- Now you can enable your handset to require the Google account password when making purchases.
-Return to the “Settings” menu within the “Play Store” app (Steps 2-4)
+- Select Require authentication for purchases to enable your handset to require the Google account password when making purchases.

-- On the “Require authentication” pop-up you can select to require your Google account password for all purchases, open a 30-minute window where all purchases are allowed after inputting your password, or disable authentication entirely
+- Select whether to require your Google account password for all purchases, open a 30 minute window where all purchases are allowed after inputting your password, or disable authentication entirely.

 Apple